The Midwest Association for Public Opinion Research Conference Committee is hard at work planning MAPOR’s

 The Midwest Association for Public Opinion Research’s annual conference welcomes abstract submissions on any topic related to public opinion research, communication, or survey research methodology.
 This year, we are accepting submissions for the following types of presentations: papers, methodological briefs, posters, and panels of papers.
 We are particularly interested in papers that relate to our conference theme:

-Submissions: Abstracts of 300 words or fewer can be submitted at https://cvent.me/Y1Owvq.
-In addition to a title and abstract, you will be asked to provide the name, institutional affiliation, and email address for all authors.
-The same author’s name may appear as first author on a maximum of two submissions.
+Submissions: Please visit the link: https://cvent.me/nwQGaq to submit your abstracts, with a limit of 300 words or fewer.
+In addition to a title and abstract, you will be asked to provide the name, institutional affiliation, and email address of all authors.
+The same author’s name may appear as the first author on a maximum of two submissions.
 To allow for blind review, please remove all personally identifying information from the abstract’s text before submission.

 Note to student authors: If all authors are students who will be enrolled in an undergraduate or graduate program at the time of the conference, you may submit your paper to the MAPOR Fellows Student Paper Competition.
-Please note that the criteria for the student paper competition has changed slightly for 2022.
 Please visit mapor.org for details.
 When submitting a student paper to the competition, the student submitter will be asked to provide the name and e-mail address of a faculty mentor.
 The faculty mentor will be asked to send an email of 25 words or fewer endorsing the paper when the full paper is submitted.

 Panel Proposals: Panels focus on a common theme and include 4 or 5 participants.
 A panel proposal requires a description of 300 words or fewer discussing the issues to be addressed and their importance.
 Also, submissions should list the potential panelists, their institutional affiliations, email addresses, and tentative titles of presentations.
 Panels related to the conference theme are especially encouraged.

-Submission Information: All abstracts must be posted no later than 11:59pm CDT on Friday July 29, 2022.
+Submission Information: All abstracts must be posted no later than 11:59 pm CDT on Friday, August 18, 2023.
 Accepted papers sharing a theme will be scheduled during a paper session.
 Papers with more individualized topics will be scheduled during a poster session.
 MAPOR considers both types of presentation equally valuable.
-All submitters will be notified via e-mail by September 2nd of their abstract’s acceptance status.
-For questions or problems with the submission process, please contact the 2022 MAPOR conference chair, Leah Dean at: firstname.lastname@example.org.
+All submitters will be notified via e-mail by September 23 of their abstract’s acceptance status.
+For questions or problems with the submission process, please contact the 2022 MAPOR conference chair, Y. Patrick Hsieh at: firstname.lastname@example.org.